Will & Grace: Revival

 In January 2017, NBC closed a deal for a new 10-episode season of the series, which aired during the 2017–18 season.
 Hayes executive produced this season as well as creators/executive producers Max Mutchnick and David Kohan.
 Veteran director James Burrows is on board to direct and executive produce.
 In April 2017, the episode order was increased to 12 episodes.
-In August 2017, it was extended again to 16 episodes, and a second 13-episode season was ordered.
+In August 2017, it was extended again to 16 episodes, and a 13-episode tenth season was ordered.
 The revival was filmed at Stage 22 at Universal Studios Hollywood, as opposed to Stage 17 at CBS Studio Center.
-In March 2018, NBC ordered five more episodes for the revival's second season, bringing the total to 18 episodes, and it was also renewed for an 18-episode third and final season.
+In March 2018, NBC ordered five more episodes for the revival's second season, bringing the total to 18 episodes, and it was also renewed for an 18-episode third (eleventh) and final season.

 Aftershow

 Will & Grace: After Party

 With the release of the ninth season of the series, NBC also released Will & Grace: After Party, an aftershow hosted by Kristin dos Santos.
 The guests of the aftershow are composed of cast and crew from the series, including David Kohan, Max Mutchnick, and the series' stars, to discuss the development and behind-the-scenes production of the series.
 The series premiered on NBC.com on September 29, 2017.